-Additionally this rule example uses the "Log Event" action to alert administrator of traffic violating his policy. (see Section Sec-diag-events for more details about using diagnostic events)
+Additionally this rule example uses the "Log Event" action to alert administrator of traffic violating his policy.

 Blocking a User by his Registration Status

 Inbound (A) rules offer a possibility to enforce an administrative policy by blocking the request (usually an INVITE) if its initiator is or is not registered by using condition Register Cache.
 It also can be used as some form or caller prioritization if used together with CAPS limit.
 The test against the register cache is made using one of the following keys: